Laser-enhanced quantum sensing boosts sensitivity and dynamic range: Methods

-The two-media laser system used in this work is schematically shown in Fig.~\ref{fig:figure_1}A in the main text.
+The two-media laser system used in this work is schematically shown in Fig.~\ref{fig:figure_1}a .
 The optical gain medium is a membrane external cavity surface-emitting laser chip (MECSEL) \cite{jetter_MECSEL}, which has a broad gain spectrum with a maximum at \SI{1075}{\nano\metre} in an empty cavity.
-The gain chip was grown on a 4-inch GaAs substrate and typically consists of 11 InGaAs quantum wells.
+The gain chip was grown on a 4-inch GaAs substrate and consists of 11 InGaAs quantum wells.
 The membrane is sandwiched between two SiC heat spreaders with a thickness of \SI{500}{\micro\metre}.
 One side of this stack has a highly-reflective coating for the MECSEL bandwidth and anti-reflective coating for the pump wavelength at \SI{808}{\nano\metre} and thus represents the first plane cavity mirror.
 The other side of the stack has an anti-reflective coating for the MECSEL bandwidth.
 Without any frequency filtering inside the cavity, the MECSEL runs multi-mode and exhibits a broad emission spectrum of approximately \SI{6}{\nano\metre} with the center at \SI{1075}{\nano\metre}.
 The MECSEL gain spectrum is broad, making it possible to tune the wavelength down to \SI{1042}{\nano\metre} with an intra-cavity birefringent filter (see below).
 The gain chip is optically pumped from the backside with a fiber-coupled diode laser at \SI{808}{\nano\metre} ($d_{\textrm{core}}=\SI{105}{\micro\metre}$, $\textrm{NA}=0.22$), which we call ``MECSEL pump''.
 The pump is collimated (Thorlabs F810SMA-780) and focused on the chip with a lens ($f=\SI{50}{\milli\metre}$) resulting in a pump spot diameter of around \SI{150}{\micro\metre} in the focus.
-The backside of the MECSEL has a highly-reflective coating for the gain spectrum of the chip and an anti-reflective coating for the \SI{808}{\nano\metre} MECSEL pump.
-Thus, the backside of the MECSEL is the first plane cavity mirror.
 The second cavity mirror (M) is concave ($R=\SI{95.1}{\percent}$, ROC=\SI{100}{\milli\metre}) at a distance of $L_{\mathrm{cav}}\approx\SI{98.5}{\milli\metre}$.
 This cavity geometry results in a cavity mode diameter of around \SI{140}{\micro\metre} on the gain chip leading to good mode overlap between the MECSEL pump and the cavity mode.